Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Full SDE reduced model of

-Hence, by applying this result to the minimization problem \eqref{eq: min prob 2}, we also obtain the optimal solution is given by $\bar B_z=0$.
-Thus we obtain the same reduced dynamics \eqref{redadd} for $z^{\rm red}$. \end{remark}

-\begin{remark} We observe that the same result expressed by Eq. \eqref{redadd} can be reached through a simpler route, which we briefly outline below.
+\RV{In appendix \ref{app: L2norm}, we consider the minimization problem \eqref{eq: min bar B} where the $L^\infty$-norm is replaced by the $L^2$-norm. } \begin{remark} We observe that the same result expressed by Eq. \eqref{redadd} can be reached through a simpler route, which we briefly outline below.
 Consider the reduced dynamics in Eq.~\eqref{eq:bar z}, and assume that \( \bar{B}_z = 0 \), meaning that we seek \textit{a priori} a reduced model driven solely by additive noise.
 In this case, the dynamics takes the form given in Eq.~\eqref{redadd}, namely

 with coefficients \( \bar{A}_z \) and \( \bar{D}_z \) to be determined.
 The drift term \( \bar{A}_z \) can be computed from Eq.~\eqref{eq: bar Az}, whereas the noise amplitude \( \bar{D}_z \) is obtained, in the steady state, by solving the standard Lyapunov equation \cite{Pavl}: